Techwizz-somboo/google-voice-matrix/README.md

-# Matrix Google Voice Bridge Bot
+# Google Voice & Matrix Bridge Bot

-Since Google Voice has no API, and probably never will, this is a method for "pseudo-bridging" your Matrix server with Google Voice.
+Google-Voice-Matrix is an open-source and self-hostable bridge bot to integrate between [Google Voice](https://voice.google.com/about) and [Matrix](https://matrix.org/).

-_**PLEASE NOTE** this is a draft adapted from my own use, so I may have left out something I did_ [_all along the way_](https://www.youtube.com/watch?v=IkA9b5UWr9g)_.
-Please ping me with an issue if I missed anything._
+Google Voice offers no API, so the way this bridge bot works is a little unique.
+It makes use of Google's email forwarding feature to give a reliable way to integrate with Google Voice.
+This, however, does come with caveats.
+For example, Google doesn't allow sending MMS messages through the email integration.
+I, however, have worked around this by offering a Nextcloud integration.
+When you attempt to send media through Matrix, the bridge will automatically upload the media to any Nextcloud instance of your choice and instead send the recipient a link to the media.
+This comes with some benefits, one being that there's no compression, meaning images will be sent at full quality.
+It also means you can easily send files, videos, audio and music in addition to images, which Google Voice doesn't even natively support.
+Another caveat of using the email forwarding feature as a bridge is that it's impossible to get messages you send directly through Google Voice, meaning if you send a message directly through Google Voice, either through the mobile app or web interface, the message will not appear in Matrix.

-### How it works
+### Tldr; How this works

 *   Use Google Voice’s **Forward messages to email** option and watch inbox for new messages, then create new rooms for each sender
 *   Watch these rooms for replies and route back through Gmail to Google Voice.